install.packages("devtools")

 │

-All functions read from and write to an EvalWorkspace, which manages the Parquet datasets on disk.
+All evaluation results are stored in an EvalWorkspace, which manages Parquet datasets on disk.

 Configuration

 Encapsulates and validates all configuration parameters for the package.
-The same object is passed to all workflow classes and functions (Evaluation, export_stats_to_csv, gen_plots).
+The same object is passed to all workflow classes and functions.
 Fields are validated against a declarative schema at construction time — all errors are collected and reported together.

 library(SticsREval)